 All suggested flips are for His (no Asn or Gln) and seem like clear wins from the scores.
 Choose "View in KiNG" for the 1bkrH-fliphis.kin file ("his", not "nq").
 The KiNG "Views" pulldown menu has an entry for each His, with * marking those flipped by Reduce; look at each * view.
 H25, H73, and H104 are clear and simple; rotate the viewpoint to see the H-bond partner(s), and to compare the two flip states use the "a" key or the Animate arrows in the lower right side panel.
 [Side chain is colored green in the preferred state.]

 The correct flip for His42 is blindingly obvious visually or by score differences in MolProbity, but is puzzling to assign unaided, with 3 potential H-bonding groups nearby (turn to put the His ring flat and find the 3).
 The preferred flip state makes 2 good H-bonds (try turning off the "vdw contact" and "small overlap" buttons, for a clearer view of the pale green lenses of H-bonding dots).
 Measure each N to O distance (just pick the 2 atoms in succession, click on the "Markers" button near the bottom right of the KiNG window to help track your picks).
 Animate to the other flip state.
-The distance from the His42 ND1 to the Ile49 carbonyl O is too far (measure it) for anything but a very weak H-bond, while both ring CH's produce red clashes.
+Distance to the Ile49 carbonyl O is too far (measure it) for anything but a very weak H-bond, while both ring CH's produce red clashes.
 The electron density shows that this ring is very clearly positioned, and the N atoms in the preferred state show higher local density peaks.
 (You can check this in MolProbity by fetching a map from the EDS and re-opening KiNG, but we suggest you optionally do it later in Part 2 when you are working with map and model in KiNG off-line).

 Close the KiNG window (button at bottom of page).
 You now have the choice of rejecting a flip if you don't agree with it.
 [That's rare, but can happen, especially if you have access to extra information.
 For example, if a flip state is completely unambiguous in one crystal form (e.g. with ligand bound), then "some evidence" is probably not enough to justify fitting it differently in another crystal form.]
 These 4 His flips in 1bkr should very clearly all be accepted, so just click the "Regenerate H,..." button, which moves you on to a flip-report page.
 Note the information presented on this report and then "Continue >" to the MolProbity Main Page.